jefftranter/6809/sbc/exbasrom/README.md

 version of Microsoft BASIC.
 This may help in porting programs such as games.

+General: All keywords and variables must be entered in upper case, although you can use lower case in strings.

-rnd() function:
+RND() function:
-rnd(0) returns a random floating point number between 0 and 1. rnd(n) returns an integer between 0 and n.
-Most BASICs return a value between 0 and 1 for any argument value.
+RND(0) returns a random floating point number between 0 and 1.
+RND(n)
+returns an integer between 0 and n.
+Most BASICs return a value between 0 and 1 for any argument value (1 seems to be commonly used in programs).

-fre() function:
+FRE() function:
 This is not present, but you can use the pseudo-variable MEM instead to report the amount of free memory.

+INPUT command:
+The command does not allow you to specify a prompt string to be display, as many other versions of BASIC do.
+You can work around this by using a PRINT statement to display the prompt before calling INPUT.